jmaargh/include_data/README.md

 # include_data - Include typed data directly in your executable

-This crate is `no_std` and also no-`alloc`.

-## Stability

-While this crate is pre-1.0 you should consider both the API and semantics unstable.
-However, this is simply to allow thorough community-review of the soundness of implementation.
-I hope that a 1.0 release will come relatively quickly with few API changes.

-## Including data

-Sometimes, you want to include data directly in your executable file, but you don't want to translate that data into Rust cod that does the `static` initialization.
+Sometimes, you want to include data directly in your executable file, but you don't want to translate that data into Rust code that does the `static` initialization.
 This is very useful in embedded contexts, or if you have some (usually relatively small) data that will always be needed, and you don't want to deal with loading it from the filesystem and distributing it